marj73/AGDA_Rbook/docs/03-GWSS.md

 ---
 bibliography: book.bib
+csl: "taylor-and-francis-chicago-author-date.csl"
 link-citations: true
-biblio-style: apalike
-csl: apa.csl
-editor_options:
-  markdown:
-    wrap: sentence
-    urlcolor: blue
 ---

-# Geographically Weighted Summary Statistics for Geosciences
+# Geographically Weighted Summary Statistics for Geosciences {#gwss}

 Geographically Weighted Summary Statistics (GWSS) represent an advanced analytical approach in geosciences, allowing researchers to explore spatial variations in data across a geographical landscape.
 Unlike traditional summary statistics that provide a single, overall summary measure – like mean, median, or standard deviation – for the entire dataset (i.e., globally), GWSS techniques calculate these measures locally, reflecting the unique characteristics and variations at different spatial locations.
 This method is particularly valuable in geosciences, where spatial heterogeneity often plays a critical role.

 ## GWSS for natural hazards assessment

 In the assessment of natural hazards – like forest fires, earthquakes, flooding, or landslides – identifying hotspots is a first step in prioritizing areas for risk management and mitigation strategies.
 This process helps in understanding which regions are most vulnerable, allowing for the allocation of resources, implementation of protective measures, and development of emergency response plans to reduce the potential impact on communities and infrastructure.

 Although spatio-temporal inventories of natural hazards are made available, extracting meaningful insights about their distribution patterns remains challenging when relying solely on the examination of mapped event locations.
 To address this, Geographically Weighted Summary Statistics (GWSS) can be utilized.
 GWSS assumes that the spatial distribution of the single occurrences within a certain area exhibits geographic trends, and calculates local statistics to reveal these patterns more clearly.
 This approach provides valuable insights for effective management and prevention strategies.

 As case study, in the present computing lab we compute the GW local means, the GW local standard deviation and the GW localized skewness of wildfires – made available as mapped burned areas dataset – in continental Portugal, registered in the period 1990-2013.
 This application is inspired by the work of [@tonini_evolution_2017]

 ### The overall methodology

 **Summary statistics** include a number of measures that can be used to summarize a set of observations, the most important of which are measures of central tendency (arithmetic mean, median, mode) and measures of dispersion around the mean (variance, standard deviation).
 In addition, measures of skewness and kurtosis are descriptors of the shape of the probability distribution function, the former indicating the asymmetry and the latter the peakedness/tailedness of the curve.

 For geoenvironmental processes, these global statistical descriptors may vary from one region to another, as their values may be affected by local environmental and socio-economic factors.
 In this case, an appropriately localized calibration can provide a better description of the observed values.
 One way to achieve this goal is to weight the above statistical measures for a given quantitative variable based on their geographical location.

 For the comoputation we introduce here the method proposed by [@brunsdon_geographically_2002] and implemented in the function `GWSS` presented in the R package GWmodel [@lu_gwmodel_2014; @Gollini_2015].

 The evaluation of geographically weighted summary statistics is obtained by computing a summary for a small area around each geolocalized punctual observation, by using the Kernel Density Estimation technique (KDE) [@brunsdon_estimating_1995].
 KDE is estimated at each point, taking into account the influence of the points falling within an area, with increasing weight towards the center, corresponding to the point location.
 A surface summary statistic is thus obtained.

 ### Forest fires dataset

 Forest fires inventories indicating the location, the starting date and other related variables, such as the cause of ignition and the size of the area burned, are broadly available with a different degree of accuracy in different countries.

 In the present study, we consider the [Portuguese National Mapping Burnt Areas](https://www.icnf.pt/florestas/gfr/gfrgestaoinformacao/dfciinformacaocartografica) dataset , freely available from the website of the [Institute for the Conservation of Nature and Forests](https://www.icnf.pt/).
 This is a long spatio-temporal dataset resulting from the processing of satellite images acquired once a year at the end of the summer season.
 Row data consists of records of observed fire scars.
 The burned areas were estimated by using image classification techniques, then compared with ground data to resolve the discrepancies.
 Polygons have been converted into a point vector dataset, where each point represent the centroid of the burned areas, while the size of the burned areas and the starting date of the fires events are given as attributes.

 In this work, for consistency reasons, we consider only fires occurred between 1990 and 2013, and with a burned area above 5 hectares.